rolfsimoes/sitsdata/README.md

 Usage: `data("samples_cerrado_cbers")`.

+License: Creative Commons Attribution 4.0 International (CC BY 4.0).

 #### Samples for deforestation mapping using SENTINEL-2/2A data

 A dataset containing a tibble with 480 times series collected over the state of Rondonia (Brasil) for detecting deforestation from the period 2020-06-04 to 2021-08-26.
 Each time series contains 8 bands ("B02", "B03", "B04", "B08", "B8A", "B11", "B12") and three indices ("NDVI", "EVI", "NBR") and 4 classes ("Burned_Area", "Forest", "Highly_Degraded" and "Cleared_Area").

+Example: See chapter ["Uncertainty and active learning"](https://e-sensing.github.io/sitsbook/uncertainty-and-active-learning.html) in the `sits` [reference book](https://e-sensing.github.io/sitsbook/index.html).

 Usage: `data("samples_prodes_4classes")`.

-Example: See chapter ["Uncertainty and active learning"](https://e-sensing.github.io/sitsbook/uncertainty-and-active-learning.html) in the `sits` [reference book](https://e-sensing.github.io/sitsbook/index.html)
+License: Creative Commons Attribution 4.0 International (CC BY 4.0).

 #### Samples for LULC Cerrado biome classification using Landsat-8 OLI data